mattermost/docs/source/collaborate/use-mattermost-google-calendar-plugin.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-`The Mattermost Google Calendar plugin </about/mattermost-google-calendar-integration.html>`__ enables you to manage events using a two-way integration between Mattermost and Google Calendar without leaving Mattermost.
+:doc:`The Mattermost Google Calendar plugin </about/mattermost-google-calendar-integration>` enables you to manage events using a two-way integration between Mattermost and Google Calendar without leaving Mattermost.

 .. note..

-  Your system admin needs to `set up this plugin </about/setup-mattermost-google-calendar-plugin.html>`__ before you can use it to manage your Google Calendar in Mattermost.
+  Your system admin needs to :doc:`set up this plugin </about/setup-mattermost-google-calendar-plugin>` before you can use it to manage your Google Calendar in Mattermost.

 Connect your Google Calendar account to Mattermost
 ---------------------------------------------------